 Moreover, agencies such as the IRS won’t ever request you to use a specific form of payment like Credit Card, a money transfer from MoneyGram, or the Western Union or a gift card from iTunes or Amazon.
 Only scammers resort to these modes of payment since they’re hard to track or cancel payments.

-The IRS issues several alerts about the fraudulent use of the IRS name or logo by scammers trying to gain access to consumers’ financial information in order to steal their identity and assets.
-Scammers use the regular mail, telephone, fax or email to set up their victims.
+The IRS issues several alerts about the fraudulent use of the IRS name or logo by scammers trying to gain access to consumers’ financial information to steal their identity and assets.
+Scammers use the regular mail, telephone, fax, or email to set up their victims.

-1] Ensure that you have a good antivirus software installed.
+1] Ensure that you have good antivirus software installed.

-2] Always take efforts to create a strong password to protect email accounts used to exchange sensitive data.
+2] Always make efforts to create a strong password to protect email accounts used to exchange sensitive data.

 5] Verbally reconfirm any change of address or direct deposit change to a refund with the client.
 The taxpayer and the accountant should discuss these matters verbally.